Access and equity in STEM, STEM teacher preparation, and Indigenous/IHE collaborations.

 Significant Works in Public Media Commentary / Analysis:

 • UMD Teaching Innovation Grant: Revising Remedial Mathematics Courses in Response to COVID-19, Student Needs, and Faculty Data.
+PI.
 In collaboration with Debra Franklin (June 2020, $25,600).

-• UMD Sustainability Mini-Grant: Multi-Generational Inter-Tribal Earth Day Panel: Native American Perspectives on Education, 7th Generation Principles that Foster Local and Global Sustainability, and the Integration of Indigenous Knowledge Systems Across Educational Spaces .
+• UMD Sustainability Mini-Grant: Multi-Generational Inter-Tribal Earth Day Panel: Native American Perspectives on Education, 7th Generation Principles that Foster Local and Global Sustainability, and the Integration of Indigenous Knowledge Systems Across Educational Spaces.
 In collaboration with Jing Lin (November 2019; $1000).

 • UMD Pepsi Enhancement Fund: Multi-Generational Inter-Tribal Earth Day Panel: Native American Perspectives on Education, 7th Generation Principles that Foster Local and Global Sustainability, and the Integration of Indigenous Knowledge Systems Across Educational Spaces.
 In collaboration with Jing Lin (November 2019; $400).

-Elementary Mathematics Curriculum and Instruction
+Curriculum and Instruction in Elementary Education: Mathematics

 Interdisciplinary Teaching in the Middle Grades

-Problem-Solving and Innovative Thinking In Mathematics Classrooms
+Problem-Solving and Innovative Thinking in the Mathematics Classroom

 Assessing Mathematical Thinking